Coventry's 'lost' river 'could be worth £1.5bn if restored'

 The Environment Agency said the watercourse was now of "poor" quality.

-A Defra-funded report by Aecom, the company that designed the Olympics site, said restoring the Sherbourne would have financial benefits.'Exciting time'
+A Defra-funded report by Aecom, the company that designed the Olympics site, said restoring the Sherbourne would have financial benefits.

 The report, named The Ripple Effect, was commissioned by Defra's Technology Strategy Board in 2013 to look at the benefits of environmental regeneration of Coventry.